 Next, let’s take a look at Vitamin density.
 Bananas and oranges contain different vitamins, in different amounts, and have very little in common.

 Bananas are richer in vitamin B2, B3, B5.
-The amount of vitamin B6 in bananas is 5 times more than in oranges.
-Bananas also contain a low level of Vitamin K, while oranges have more than 100% of the recommended daily amount of vitamin C. Oranges are also rich in Vitamin A and E.
+The amount of vitamin B6 in bananas is five times more than in oranges.
+Bananas also contain a low level of Vitamin K. At the same time; oranges have more than 100% of the recommended daily amount of vitamin C. Oranges are also rich in Vitamin A and E.

-Both fruits completely lack vitamin D, Vitamins B12, and B9 .
+Both fruits have no vitamin D, Vitamins B12 and B9 .

-Potassium is an important mineral.
-It helps muscles to contact and nerve cells to respond.
+Potassium is an essential mineral that helps nerve cells to respond.
 It reduces the risk of kidney stones.
 Bananas are richer in Potassium.
-One medium-sized banana contains almost two times more Potassium: 422 mg, meanwhile, oranges contain 237 mg of this mineral.
-Sugar
+One medium-sized banana contains almost two times more Potassium: 422 mg; meanwhile, oranges contain 237 mg of this mineral.

-Now let’s look at the total amount of sugars, including glucose, fructose, galactose, sucrose, lactose, maltose, and trehalose.
+Now let’s look at the total amount of sugars, including glucose, fructose, and galactose.
 Bananas contain a little more sugar than oranges.
 Each banana contains 12.23g sugar per 100 g, while oranges contain 9.35g per 100 g .

-Simply put, the glycemic index is a value assigned to foods based on how slowly or how quickly those foods cause increases in blood glucose levels .
+The glycemic index is a value assigned to foods based on how slowly or how quickly those foods cause increases in blood glucose levels .
 The glycemic value of oranges is 43.
-Banana has a higher glycemic index, it is about 51.
+Banana has a higher glycemic index; it is about 51.

 Bananas and oranges are both used in different diets.
-They both are middle calories fruits but hold very little proteins and no fat.
+They both are middle calories fruits but hold fewer proteins and no fat.
 Although eating bananas can’t directly lead to weight loss, in this case, some of the components of these fruits can help reduce bloating and replace processed sugars.

-Research shows that Fiber can help people feel full for longer, which may reduce the total number of calories that they eat .
-As we mentioned before, oranges contain a high amount of vitamin C, which may reduce inflammation and work against disease.
-Besides, orange is considered a negative calorie fruit that means that it contains fewer calories than what your body requires to burn it.
-That means you burn more than you eat, and that helps you with weight loss .
+Research shows that Fiber can help people feel full for longer, which may reduce the total number of calories they eat .
+As mentioned before, oranges contain a high amount of vitamin C, reducing inflammation and working against disease.
+Besides, orange contains fewer calories than what your body requires to burn it.
+That means you burn more than you eat, which helps you with weight loss .

 The nutrients and phytochemicals found in these fruits deliver many preventative health benefits.

 Carotenoids are plant pigments.
 People who eat foods containing carotenoids get protective health benefits as well .
 Carotenoids can also act as antioxidants in the human body.
 In general, like every citrus fruit, oranges may have a role in preventing certain cancers.
-Oranges contain both colored and colorless carotenes such as phytoene and phytofluene, as well as different groups of xanthophylls, such as monohydroxy carotenoids.
+Oranges contain colored and colorless carotenes such as phytoene and phytofluene and different groups of xanthophylls, such as monohydroxy carotenoids.
 Carotenoids of citrus fruits have been associated with a decreased risk of cancers, specifically in the digestive and upper respiratory tract.

 Bananas may help prevent kidney cancer because of their high levels of antioxidant phenolic compounds .